-- 968 million people log onto Facebook daily (DAU) for June 2015, which represents a 17% increase year over year (Source: Facebook as 4/22/15) The Implication: A huge and vastly growing number of Facebook users are active and consistent in their visits to the site, making them a promising audience for your marketing efforts.
+- 1.59 billion people on average log onto Facebook daily and are considered daily active users (Facebook DAU) for June 2019.
+This represents an 8 percent increase year over year (Source: Facebook as 7/24/19).
+Sixty-six percent of Facebook’s audience would be considered DAU versus Monthly Active Users (MAU).
+The Implication: A huge and vastly growing number of Facebook users are active and consistent in their visits to the site, making them a promising audience for your marketing efforts.

 - On average, the Like and Share Buttons are viewed across almost 10 million websites daily.
 (Source: Facebook as of 10/2/2014)